Js111l/LeetCode/README.md

 # LeetCode
-Collection of LeetCode questions to improve coding skills!
+Collection of algorithmic problems to improve coding skills!